Malvin95/EasyBank2.0/.github/PULL_REQUEST_TEMPLATE/bugfix.md

 ---
-name: 🐛 Bugfix PR
+name: "🐛 Bugfix PR"
-about: Use this template when fixing a defect or regression.
+about: "Use this template when fixing a defect or regression."
 ---

 # 🐛 Bugfix Pull Request Checklist